 Also waiting for the bus to Machu Picchu that day was Dr. Frank Andolino, a retreat participant and founder of Kageno Worldwide.
-During that long and fascinating wait, Frank told me about his work with Kageno, an organization that transforms communities suffering from inhumane poverty into places of opportunity and hope.
-Frank invited me to travel with him to Rwanda, to teach yoga in an extremely remote village where the non-profit foundation has been working for many years.
+During that long and fascinating wait, Frank told me about his work with Kageno, whose mission is to transform communities suffering from inhumane poverty into places of opportunity and hope.
+In that moment, Frank invited me to travel with him to Rwanda, to teach yoga in an extremely remote village where the non-profit foundation has been working for many years.
 Having spent a few years as a Peace Corps volunteer in Peru and two additional years volunteering in East and West Africa, my longing for wild adventures is always alive.
 Without batting an eye, I immediately signed on to take an expedition to Banda Village, Rwanda.